eXascaleInfolab/bench-vldb20/Algorithms/README.md

             protected override string SubFolderDataOut => "out/";
         }
         ```
-    - Specify the codename (meanimp) and environmental variables.
-Since it's part of the collection, those are all the same across the board.
-    - Next, we have to instantiate the algorithm and add it to the global list.
+    - Instantiate the algorithm and add it to the global list.
 On line 28 add the following statement.
         ```C#
         public static readonly Algorithm NewAlg = new NewAlgAlgorithm();
         ```